Sports Coach Logo Sports Coach Training Principles Fitness Components

 Desire to succeed at the highest level (prepared to give and do as much as it takes) Hope for some personal success (“see how it goes”) although not top of the list of priorities

-The findings came from a spread of 62 athletes ('mature elite' - national or international standard) and ('social' - club athletes enjoying the feeling of being fit in a social environment without too much thought towards performance), and all remain anonymous.
+The findings came from a spread of 62 athletes ('mature elite' - national or international standard) and ('social' - club athletes enjoying feeling fit in a social environment without too much thought towards performance), and all remain anonymous.
 The chosen athletes in the study were asked to give as honest an opinion as possible.
-Although some information was difficult to disseminate and extrapolate from some, many of the answers showed that many of their feelings and thus performances had not been widely published before.
-The three most common responses are given below, although many more not dissimilar variations were given.
+Although some information was difficult to disseminate and extrapolate, many of the answers showed that many of their feelings and, thus, performances had not been widely published before.
+The three most common responses are given below, although many more variations that are not dissimilar were given.

 Time before ‘major' competition Mindset